 Please note: This measurement cannot be compared to prior years due to a change in the way the DPQI case review unit assessed the item.
-In prior years, this item was rated based upon the level of engagement of the family in the case planning process, regardless of the presence of a written case plan.
+In prior years this item was rated based upon the level of engagement of the family in the case planning process, regardless of the presence of a written case plan.
 Based on consultation from the Children's Bureau in 2015, during FFY 2016 DPQI case reviews, reviewers only rated this item a strength if a written case plan was found in the case record and was signed by parents, and if age appropriate, the child.
-Later guidance by the CBRO in 2016 clarified that any type of "case plan" is acceptable, not just "written case plans."
 The change in rating criteria is the reason for the overall decrease in the percentage of cases that rated as strength for the item.
 Reviews often indicate that family and child involvement in case planning when the child is in placement is significantly higher than for those involved in cases without placement.
 This can be attributed to court and MDT oversight.
 Case planning in youth services placement cases is often set forth by the court system and juvenile probation.
 Measurements for non-placement cases were impacted by the failure of the Agency workers to have regular contact with their families and a lack of signed case plans.